Brittle bone disease; Congenital disease; OI

 Osteogenesis imperfecta (OI) is present at birth.
 It is often caused by a defect in the gene that produces type 1 collagen, an important building block of bone.
 There are many defects that can affect this gene.
 The severity of OI depends on the specific gene defect.

-If you have 1 copy of the gene, you will have the disease.
+If you have one copy of the gene, you will have the disease.
 Most cases of OI are inherited from a parent.
 However, some cases are the result of new genetic mutations.

-A person with OI has a 50% chance of passing on the gene and the disease to his or her children.
+A person with OI has a 50% chance of passing on the gene and the disease to their children.

 All people with OI have weak bones, and fractures are more likely.
 People with OI are most often below average height (short stature).
 However, the severity of the disease varies greatly.